Transaction attribute overview (AC)

 For example, Invoice Vendor Number is an originating system value for the AD (Vendor Invoice Distribution) source code and is defined with an VENDOR element.
 You must use the VENDOR element when defining the transaction attribute to associate the Invoice Vendor Number with activity transactions.

-Illustration: Originating system values and transaction attributes must share the same element
+This diagram shows originating system values and transaction attributes must share the same element:

 Lawson-defined elements are loaded during Attribute, Element Load (MX100).
 For example, Vendor is a Lawson element defined as an alpha field, nine characters in length.
 You must use Lawson elements with attributes attached to transactions that come from other Lawson applications.